trevordevore/levurehelper-dataview_tree/README.md

   set the wholematches to true

-  # Only move nodes whose parent isn't part of the ids being dragged.
+  # Only move nodes at the root of the nodes being dragged.
-  # This will maintain parent/child hierarchy when the nodes are moved.
+  # This will maintain parent/child hierarchy.
-  repeat for each item tId in pDraggingInfoA["ids"]
+  repeat for each item tId in pDraggingInfoA["root ids"]
-    if the dvNodeParentNode[tId] of me is not among the items of pDraggingInfoA["ids"] then MoveNode tId, pParentNodeId, pChildPosition, false
+    MoveNode tId, pParentNodeId, pChildPosition, false
     add 1 to pChildPosition
-    end if
   end repeat

   RefreshView